canizalesjaime/Mth4300_algorithms_and_programming/class_notes/weekz11/file_stream_STL_list-11_07/readme.md

 ```
 Iterators become invalid after modifying the list structure at their position.

-## Big 0 Notation
-Big O Notation is a mathematical notation used in computer science to describe the time complexity (how fast:the number of steps the algorithm takes to complete) or space complexity (how much memory:the number of additional memory cells the algorithm needs to complete) an algorithm uses as the input size grows.
-It focuses on the worst-case scenario, helping to estimate how the performance of an algorithm scales with larger inputs.

-### Key Points:
-* O(1) – Constant Time: The algorithm takes the same amount of time, regardless of input size.
-Example: Accessing an element in an array by index.

-* O(log n) – Logarithmic Time: The algorithm's time grows logarithmically as the input size increases.
-Example: Binary search.

-* O(n) – Linear Time: The time grows proportionally with the size of the input.
-Example: Iterating through a list.

-* O(n log n) – Linearithmic Time: The algorithm performs slightly worse than linear time, typically found in efficient sorting algorithms.
-Example: Merge sort, quicksort (average case).

-* O(n²) – Quadratic Time: The time grows proportional to the square of the input size.
-Example: Nested loops, like in bubble sort or insertion sort.

-* O(2ⁿ) – Exponential Time: The algorithm's time doubles with each additional input.
-Example: Recursive algorithms like the naive solution for the Fibonacci sequence.

-* O(n!) – Factorial Time: The time grows factorially, typically found in problems involving permutations.
-Example: Solving the traveling salesman problem using brute force.

-### Summary:
-Big O notation abstracts away constants and lower-order terms to focus on growth trends.
-It helps compare algorithms and predict how they will scale as inputs increase.

 ## Class Assignments
 1. Use stl list and solve the problem from last time for reversing a linked list